-- Type: While some board games are competitive, others are cooperative games where you win or lose together.
-Some games have transactions and deep strategies, and others are simple games with easy-to-understand rules that are fun to play.
+- Type: While some are competitive games, others are cooperative board games where you win or lose together.
+Some games have transactions and deep strategies, and others are simple bluffing games with easy-to-understand rules that are fun to play.
 Choose a game keeping in mind your group’s interest.

 - Game time: Check out the game time before picking one to fit your players’ needs.
-While some can last an hour, others may end in 30 minutes.
+While some can last over an hour, some quick games may end in 30 minutes or less.

 - Level of complexity: If you have children in the group, choose less complex games for easy playing.
-Choose a game that is more strategic and complex if the players are adults to keep it interesting.
+Choose a more strategic and complex game if you are playing with board game geeks or advanced players.